 It makes all the difference.

-In the meantime, I hope you enjoy the article as much as I did.
+I hope you enjoy the article as much as I did.